auygun/kaliber/README.md

 ## Pre-requisites:

-This project uses **GN build system** for all platforms except Android (I want to add support for APKs, Java code etc. to the GN configuration and use it for all platforms). \
+**GN build system** is required for all platforms except Android (support for APKs, Java code etc. is to be added to the GN configuration). \
 Building GN from source:
 https://gn.googlesource.com/gn/ \
 Pre-built GN binaries: